elastic/integrations/packages/system/docs/README.md

 | system.process.summary.zombie | Number of zombie processes on this host. | long |

-### raid
+### RAID

-This is the raid metricset of the module system.
+This is the raid dataset of the module system.
 It collects stats about the raid.

-This metricset is available on:
+This dataset is available on:

 - Linux